DracoBlue/hateoas-client-js/README.md

 ---------

 * 1.0-dev
+  - added handling for status code different to 200
   - added * as indicator for breadth first search in EntryPoint#navigate
   - added function as filter object
   - example files added